See the quiz below for Auto immune conditions

 Hahnemann already admitted that the most superior method for healing is to remove or destroy the root cause of the disease.
 He also emphasised that the physician needs to present the “enemy” to the body in a suitable manner.
 (2)

 So how are these comments to be understood?

 Like every nosode, the therapeutic mechanism is one of desensitisation.
 The body reacts to and uses the electromagnetic energy provided by the nosode as a stimulus to strengthen the immune response and thereby counteract any effects caused by the pathogen or toxin.

-During the mechanical haemolysation a high pressure is generated and the friction destroys the cell membrane.
-Through the fragmentation of the autologous blood the cellular components are released and are able to reveal their biological activity.
-Because 98% of the body’s potassium is contained within cells there is a measurable increase in the potassium levels in the blood serum after the haemolysis.
-Through the break down of the thrombocytes thrombin is released and through the break down of the leucocytes histamine is released.
+During mechanical haemolysation a high pressure is generated and the friction destroys the cell membrane.
+Through the fragmentation of the autologous blood, the cellular components are released and are able to reveal their biological activity.
+Because 98% of the body’s potassium is contained within cells there is a measurable increase in the potassium levels in the blood serum after the hemolysis.
+Through the break down of the thrombocytes, thrombin is released and through the break down of the leucocytes, histamine is released.
 (1)